Malawach

-Malawach or melawwaḥ (Hebrew: מלוואח), is a Jewish Yemenite flatbread that is traditional in Yemeni cuisine taken as Israeli cuisine.
+Malawach or melawwaḥ (Hebrew: מלוואח), is a Jewish Yemenite flatbread that is traditional in Yemeni cuisine and Israeli cuisine.
 The name of the dish comes from the Arabic "ملوح", literally “board-like bread”.
-It was brought to Israel by Yemenite Jews.
+It was brought to Israel by Yemenite Jews whose population no longer exists in Yemen.
 Malawach resembles a thick pancake but consists of thin layers of puff pastry brushed with oil or fat and cooked flat in a frying pan.
 It is traditionally served with hard-boiled eggs, zhug, and resek agvaniyot.
 Sometimes it is served with honey.

 History

 The dough traditionally takes three days to make, since it is a multi-stage process, and the dough must rest in between each phase.